 The Pyjama Factory – High end 4 star property self catering apartment rentals.
 Located close to shops, restaurants and 2 miles from the Giant’s Causeway.
 Book HERE.

+The Giant’s Causeway is one of the top attractions to see in Ireland.
 To learn more from my time there watch my newest video and tour the Giant’s Causeway with me!

 Like my scarf that I am wearing in this video?
 It is a Speakeasy Travel Scarf and it has a secret pocket to stash my passport, money, and even fits my phone!
 They come in many colours, if you are interested in buying one for your travels click HERE!